ISLA-UH/redpandas/docs/redpandas/using_redpandas.md

 _RedVox related terms:_

 - _RedVox_: Not the NYC based rock band.
-RedVox refers to products related to [RedVox, Inc.](http://nelha.hawaii.gov/our-clients/redvox/)
+RedVox refers to products developed by [RedVox, Inc.](http://nelha.hawaii.gov/our-clients/redvox/)

 - _RedVox Infrasound Recorder_: A smartphone app that can record audio and other stimuli such as pressure.
 Visit [RedVox Sound](https://www.redvoxsound.com) to learn more about the app.